Fedmichard/Fullstack-Visualizer/README.md

 * **Shader-Based:** All rendering logic, including ray-box intersection and alpha compositing, is handled in a custom WGSL shader.

 ---

-*(Add your screenshots here.
-You can just drag and drop them into the GitHub editor.)*

 <img width="1408" height="1217" alt="Torso" src="https://github.com/user-attachments/assets/7a3919bc-20e1-42f4-8d7d-88d9f0a4b00f" />
 _A demo of the 3D volumetric renderer in action._